BenjaminMontenegro16/CS50P/Week 0/README.md

-📂 Week 0: Functions & Variables
+# Week 0 — Functions & Variables

+> ⚠️ These are **personal projects** built while studying CS50P.
+They are not solutions to CS50P problem sets and were never submitted as such.

 This is where it all began.
-In Week 0, I focused on the core fundamentals of Python: interacting with the user, managing variables, and understanding the "Input-Process-Output" model.
+Week 0 covered the core fundamentals of Python — interacting with the user, managing variables, and understanding the Input → Process → Output model.

+---

+## Projects

-🚀 Project 1: The First Greeting
+### The First Greeting
-A simple but foundational script to practice variable assignment and string interpolation.
+A simple script to practice variable assignment and string interpolation.

-Key Concept: Learning how to use input() to capture data and print() to display it.
+- Used `input()` to capture data and `print()` to display it

-F-Strings: Implemented f-strings for the first time to create dynamic, readable output.
+- Implemented f-strings for dynamic, readable output

-🚀 Project 2: Sentiment Interaction Bot
+### Sentiment Interaction Bot
-An early interaction script that uses basic logic to respond to a user's mood.
+An interaction script that uses basic logic to respond to a user's mood.

-Variable Manipulation: Practiced using .strip() to clean user data, ensuring extra spaces don't break the logic.
+- Used `.strip()` to clean user input

-List Implementation: Used lists to store various "Good" and "Bad" keywords, an early introduction to data structures.
+- Stored keywords in lists as an early introduction to data structures

-Decision Making: Implemented an if/elif/else structure to provide different responses based on user sentiment.
+- Implemented `if/elif/else` to provide different responses based on sentiment

-📓 Developer Insights for US Recruiters
+---

+## What I Learned
-The Starting Point: These projects represent my first hours of coding.
-They demonstrate my ability to quickly grasp syntax and apply it to interactive programs.
+These projects represent my first hours of coding — the foundation for everything that came after.

-Communication: Even in my first scripts, I included social handles (X/Twitter) to show an openness to feedback and community engagement—key traits for a modern developer.

-Vision: As I noted in my code, I recognized early on that these simple steps were the foundation for a professional career in backend development.